OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-gcch.md

 - - -

 # Prerequisites
->    * The recommendation is to use [Deployment guide using powershell](Deployment-guide-powershell).
->    * If you already have previous version of Company Communicator installed, then please use this [v5 migration guide](v5-migration-guide).

 To begin, you will need:
 * An Azure subscription where you can create the following kinds of resources: